 Mornhinweg received a congratulatory high five from McNabb late in the first half when the Eagles put together a sequence of punches that sent the Giants into their locker room as a flattened football team.

 One play after the Giants scored on an 18-yard pass from Eli Manning to Kevin Boss, the Eagles decided it was a good time to look for their big-play weapon.
-With the Giants in a cover-two defense designed to stop deep passes, Jackson ran past cornerback Corey Webster at the line of scrimmage, got safety C.C.
+With the Giants in a Cover 2 defense designed to stop deep passes, Jackson ran past cornerback Corey Webster at the line of scrimmage, got safety C.C.
 Brown turned the wrong way, and found himself wide open for a 54-yard touchdown pass that gave the Eagles a 23-7 lead with 1 minute, 38 seconds left until halftime.

 "That was a heck of a call," Reid said.
 "Donovan was fired up because [the Giants' defense] played it just like we hoped they would play it.
 Marty had a good feel on it.
 He and Donovan had talked about it and it was a great job on both their parts.
 And Jackson did a nice job of getting that safety to flip his hips and he was able to break back off that."

 Manning's nightmarish first half continued two plays later when pressure from Juqua Parker forced an errant pass that was intercepted by safety Quintin Demps and returned to the New York 43-yard line.